 When it comes to the base of your home, cracks in concrete foundations are the most common entry point for water, but the good news is that they can be sealed from the inside by special sealants.
-These sealants are injected into the opening thereby penetrating through to the exterior, where they help to seal the parts of the potential leaks and moisture.
+These sealants are injected into the opening, penetrating through to the exterior, where they help seal the parts of the potential leaks and moisture.
 These sealants normally last for a long period of time, and typically they come with long warranties.

 The interior sealants work perfectly in preventing leaks and humidity when there is weak hydrostatic pressure pushing against the foundation.

-This method of waterproofing helps in completely preventing water from entering homes.
+This method of waterproofing helps completely prevent water from entering homes.
 This ensures the moisture does not damage the inside of the basement, as well as the foundation.
 This method is achieved by excavating completely around the home to the bottom of the foundation, and when that is achieved, the walls are then sealed by a waterproof coating which protects the walls and also directs water to a drain system, which is consequently directed down a slope, or to a sump pump that leads away from the foundation.

-The exterior waterproofing method will efficiently stop water from entering into the basement and homes through the walls or the foundation.
+The exterior waterproofing method will efficiently stop water from entering the basement and homes through the walls or the foundation.

 Drainage Systems for the Interior and Exterior